 (II) Have fixed office premises and infrastructure that meet operational needs;

-(VI) Have built an information system that supports Data Property Rights registration business, completed Multi-Level Protection Scheme (MLPS) Level 3 or higher filing for that system, and meet the basic conditions to interface with the National Data Property Rights Registration Service Platform;
+(VI) Have built an information system that supports Data Property Rights registration business, completed Multi-Level Protection Scheme (MLPS) Level 3 or higher filing for that system, and meet the basic conditions to interface with the National Data Property Rights Registration Service System;

 (VII) Have no record of unfair competition, operational abnormality, or material illegal or non-compliant conduct in the past three years.